You appear to be visitor

 with SIDN, bearing the - purely honorary - title of "Bijzonder

 Raadgever" (Special Counsellor).
-SIDN has grown to over 40 employees
+Since its foundation, SIDN has become

 After 10 years, in 1993, my involvement in both EUnet and NLnet came to